bolt/docs/docs/extensions/basics/translations.md

 ---
 Registering Translations
 ========================
-As of Bolt *3.1* translations can be automatically included in your extension.
+Translations can now be automatically included in your extension.
 This can be done by creating a new directory in the root folder of your extension called `translations`.
 You can place any translation in that folder with the following naming scheme `en.yml` or `sv.yml`.
 Then you can use the translations anywhere in your extension.